 Fresh Summer Tomato Sauce

-The lush tomatoes of late summer can hardly be put to better use than in this lush sauce.
+The lush tomatoes of late summer can hardly be put to better use than in this fresh summer tomato sauce.
+It’s delicious on pasta as well as pizza.
 Adapted from Pasta East to West.

 Makes enough for 1 pound pasta, about 6 servings

 - 3 tablespoons extra virgin olive oil

 - 1 small onion, finely chopped

 - 1/4 cup sliced sun-dried tomatoes (oil-cured or not, as preferred)

 - 2 tablespoons chopped fresh oregano, or 1 teaspoon dried

 Heat 1 tablespoon of the oil in a small skillet.
 Add the garlic and onion and sauté over medium-low heat until golden.